AlaskanAstro/AK.how.to/docs/software.md

 ### DSLR/Mirrorless - Canon, Nikon, Sony

 NINA is able to natively control some Canon and Nikon cameras.
 For others and for most Sony cameras, this 3rd party ASCOM driver has been developed.
-From what I've heard, it it is functional.
+From what I've heard, it is functional.
 Give it a try.

 <a href="https://www.cloudynights.com/topic/707662-ascomdslr-ascom-driver-for-dslr-cameras-canon-nikon-pentax-sony/" target="_blank">DSLR ASCOM Driver</a>